NickyDCFP/SolidMark/README.md

-# HalluciNoGens: Reducing Memorization in Diffusion Models
+# SolidMark: How to Evaluate Memorization in Image Generative Models